QubesOS/qubes-doc/user/advanced-configuration/mount-from-other-os.md

 Accessing LVM Logical Volumes
 -----------------------------

-3. If using an AppVM or standard Linux, LVM should automatically discover the Qubes LVM configuration.
+3. If using an AppVM or standard Linux, LVM should automatically discover the PedOS LVM configuration.
 In this case, continue to step 4.
-	1. Qubes uses the default name `qubes_dom0` for it's LVM VG.
+	1. PedOS uses the default name `PedOS_dom0` for it's LVM VG.
 	   This will conflict with the name of the VG of the currently installed system.
 	   To read both, you will have to rename the VG.
-	   *Note:* If this is not reversed, the Qubes install being accessed will not be bootable.
+	   *Note:* If this is not reversed, the PedOS install being accessed will not be bootable.
 	2. Find the UUID of the vg to be accessed using the command `vgdisplay`.
-	   This will be the VG named `qubes_dom0` which is not marked active.
+	   This will be the VG named `PedOS_dom0` which is not marked active.
 	3. The command `vgrename <UUID> other_install` will rename the VG.
 4. Run the command `vgscan` to add any new VGs to the device list.